halleypontes/academic_website/content/_index.md

 #        Council in partnership with Dr. Jason Satel, a member of the School of
 #        Psychological Sciences
       location: Launceston, Australia
-      title: Honorary Lecturer in Psychology
+      title: Adjunct Lecturer in Psychology

     - company: University of Tasmania
       company_logo: utas